Catherine the Great: Arts and culture

 Catherine was a patron of the arts, literature, and education.
 The Hermitage Museum, which now occupies the whole Winter Palace, began as Catherine's personal collection.
 The empress was a great lover of art and books, and ordered the construction of the Hermitage in 1770 to house her expanding collection of paintings, sculpture, and books.
 By 1790, the Hermitage was home to 38,000 books, 10,000 gems and 10,000 drawings.
 Two wings were devoted to her collections of "curiosities".

-She ordered the planting of the first "English garden" at Tsarskoye Selo in May 1770.
+She ordered the planting of the first English landscape garden at Tsarskoye Selo in May 1770.
 In a letter to Voltaire in 1772, she wrote: "Right now I adore English gardens, curves, gentle slopes, ponds in the form of lakes, archipelagos on dry land, and I have a profound scorn for straight lines, symmetric avenues.
 I hate fountains that torture water in order to make it take a course contrary to its nature: Statues are relegated to galleries, vestibules etc.; in a word, Anglomania is the master of my plantomania".

 Catherine shared in the general European craze for all things Chinese, and made a point of collecting Chinese art and buying porcelain in the popular Chinoiserie style.
 Between 1762 and 1766, she had built the "Chinese Palace" at Oranienbaum which reflected the chinoiserie style of architecture and gardening.
 The Chinese Palace was designed by the Italian architect Antonio Rinaldi who specialised in the chinoiserie style.
-In 1779, she hired the Scottish architect Charles Cameron to build the Chinese Village at Tsarskoye Selo (modern Pushkin, Saint Petersburg).
+In 1779, she hired the Scottish architect Charles Cameron to build the Chinese Village at Tsarskoye Selo.
 Catherine had at first attempted to hire a Chinese architect to build the Chinese Village, and on finding that was impossible, settled on Cameron, who likewise specialised in the chinoiserie style.

 She made a special effort to bring leading intellectuals and scientists to Russia, and she wrote her own comedies, works of fiction, and memoirs.
-She worked with Voltaire, Diderot, and d'Alembert – all French encyclopedists who later cemented her reputation in their writings.
+She worked with Voltaire, Diderot, and d'Alembert—all French encyclopedists who later cemented her reputation in their writings.
 The leading economists of her day, such as Arthur Young and Jacques Necker, became foreign members of the Free Economic Society, established on her suggestion in Saint Petersburg in 1765.
 She recruited the scientists Leonhard Euler and Peter Simon Pallas from Berlin and Anders Johan Lexell from Sweden to the Russian capital.

 Catherine enlisted Voltaire to her cause, and corresponded with him for 15 years, from her accession to his death in 1778.
 He lauded her accomplishments, calling her "The Star of the North" and the "Semiramis of Russia" (in reference to the legendary Queen of Babylon, a subject on which he published a tragedy in 1768).
 Although she never met him face to face, she mourned him bitterly when he died.
 She acquired his collection of books from his heirs, and placed them in the National Library of Russia.